entelognathus/Antiarch-phylogeny/Antiarch taxa used in analysis to be compiled.md

 Chang, K.J.
 (1965).
 New antiarchs from the Middle Devonian of Yunnan. *Vertebrata PalAsiatica*, 9 (1), 1-9.

 Charest, F., Johanson, Z., & Cloutier, R. (2018).
-Loss in the making: absence of pelvic fins and presence of paedomorphic pelvic girdles in a Late Devonian antiarch placoderm (jawed stem-gnathostome). *Biology Letters*, **14**(6).
+Loss in the making: absence of pelvic fins and presence of paedomorphic pelvic girdles in a Upper Devonian antiarch placoderm (jawed stem-gnathostome). *Biology Letters*, **14**(6).

 Charest, F., Johanson, Z., & Cloutier, R. (2022).
 The preorbital depression and recess of antiarch placoderms (jawed stem-gnathostomes) revisited from an ontogenetic (saltatory) point of view. *Journal of Vertebrate Paleontology*, **42**(1), e2116335.